pingcap/docs/tidb-cloud/serverless-driver-kysely-exmaple.md

 ## Use TiDB Cloud Kysely dialect in edge environments

+This section takes using TiDB Cloud Kysely dialect in Vercel Edge Function as an example.

 ### Before you begin

-This tutorial use Vercel Edge Function as an example.
 To complete this tutorial, you need the following:

+- A [Vercel](https://vercel.com/docs) account that provides edge environment.
+- [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or your preferred package manager.
 - A TiDB Serverless cluster.
 If you don't have any, you can [create a TiDB Serverless cluster](/develop/dev-guide-build-cluster-in-cloud.md).
-- A [Vercel](https://vercel.com/docs) account that provides edge environment.
-- The [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or your preferred package manager.

 ### Step 1.
 Create a project